arkency/posts/posts/2022-11-17-fixing-the-past-and-dealing-with-the-future-using-bi-temporal-eventsourcing.md

 ## Planning for the future

 In the [ecommerce](https://github.com/RailsEventStore/ecommerce/), our demo application, there was an issue regarding [scheduling prices for the future](https://github.com/RailsEventStore/ecommerce/issues/190).
-It was good opportunity to use the Bi-temporal EventSourcing feature that we have introduced some time ago.
+It was good opportunity to use the bi-temporal EventSourcing feature that we have introduced some time ago.

 I was eager to test it out in larger project than simple example above, so I just proceed.
 But at first the solution didn't feel ok in the beginning.
 You can see my concerns in the GitHub issue and in the [commit message](https://github.com/RailsEventStore/ecommerce/commit/b7c83959b30de1aaceb0082b96d57d8803def938) itself.